B2F/sk-factor/README.md

 ]
 ```

-* A kfold_stratified splitting is done 3 times.
+* The kfold_stratified algorithm is applied in 3 splits.

 ```toml
 splitting_method.kfold_stratified = 3